-An interesting feature of our testers for $C_k$ -minor freeness is that they are all obtained by local reductions.
+Our testers for $C_k$ -minor freeness are all obtained by local reductions.
 Specifically, our cycle-freeness (i.e., $C_3$ -minor freeness) tester is obtained by a randomized reduction to testing bipartiteness, whereas our $C_k$ -minor freeness tester is obtained by a deterministic reduction to testing cycle-freeness.